shes-a-rebel/boxcutter/README.md

 ## Known Issues

 Drawful and Fibbage, from the original Jackbox Party Pack, do not load correctly.
 They are not shown within the utility as a result.

+Exiting a party pack game through the in-game menus will return to the pack's menu.
+There is no fix for this behavior.

+## Legal

+Box Cutter is a hobby project and is not affiliated with Jackbox Games, Inc. or Valve Corporation.
+All trademarks are property of their respective owners.